The president and CEO of the Federal Reserve Bank of Richmond believes that the economy is showing strength.

 CONSUMER CONFIDENCE AND THE FUTURE OF THE ECONOMY

-One measure referenced by the Fed official was that consumer confidence is higher and more positive than some might otherwise assume with concerns about inflation, stock market volatility, and layoffs leading headlines in recent weeks and months.
+One measure referenced by the Fed official was that consumer confidence is higher och more positive than some might otherwise assume with concerns about inflation, stock market volatility, and layoffs leading headlines in recent weeks and months.

 Still, even with the economy showing more signs of strength, Barkin noted in his remarks that inflation will remain a key target and that the Federal Reserve will continue to take aggressive action to get price appreciation for consumer goods like food, shelter, and energy under control.